Free expat tax extension icon

 Rio de JaneiroRio de Janeiro, Brazil PHOTO CREDIT: PEXELS

-Home to about 6.7 million people, Rio offers iconic beach living that draws many US expats chasing sun and culture.
-Its vibrant social life is unmatched, but daily life requires smart planning.
+Home to about 6.73 million people in the 2025 IBGE estimate, Rio offers iconic beach living that draws many US expats chasing sun and culture.
+Its vibrant social life is unmatched, but daily life still requires smart planning around neighborhood choice, transport, and security.
+Rio remains the cultural hub in 2026.

 Florianópolis